mtrudel/pibox/README.md

     > docker network create -d macvlan --gateway 192.168.10.1 --ip-range 192.168.10.33/27 --subnet 192.168.10.0/24 -o parent=eth0 dockervlan
     ```
   * docker compose up -d
+  * Shell into the zigbee2mqtt controller (`docker compose run -it zigbee2mqtt
+  /bin/sh`) and set up data/configuration.conf
+  enough to get the container started (you can configure the rest from the GUI)
   * go to homebridge
     * install homebridge-z2m